jbirnick/jbirnick.github.io/content/posts/dedekind-domains/index.md

 - ... $x$-coordinate in $\R$ and $y$-coordinate *not* in $\R$.
 - ... $x$-coordinate not in $\R$ (and hence also $y$-coordinate not in $\R$, since $y^2 = x$).

-What exactly are the complex points of which they are a union?
+What exactly are the complex points of which the "real points" are a union?
 For points $(\overline{X}-x,\overline{Y}^2 + y^2)$ in the second class, they are $(\overline{X}-x,\overline{Y}-iy)$ and $(\overline{X}-x,\overline{Y}+iy)$.
 In the picture, I drew a dotted line for these complex points and connected them (in one case) using blue ink, which stands for our point of the second class.
 (Compare with my picture of the real affine line: There I only drew the upper half plane, which was representing one of the two complex points of interest.
 If I was consistent, I should have drawn the whole complex plane and connected a point to its complex conjugate with blue ink.)
 For the third class it might be confusing at first sight: